fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 </Zoom>

-The diagram depicts the distribution of tokens across Agents through a global token bucket.
-Each incoming request prompts the Agents to decrement tokens from the bucket.
-If the bucket has run out of tokens, indicating that the rate limit has been reached, the incoming request is rejected.
+The diagram is showing how the Aperture SDK interacts with a global token bucket to determine whether to allow or reject a request.
+Each call decrements tokens from the bucket and if the bucket runs out of tokens, indicating that the rate limit has been reached, the incoming request is rejected.
 Conversely, if tokens are available in the bucket, the request is accepted.
 The token bucket is continually replenished at a predefined fill rate, up to the maximum number of tokens specified by the bucket capacity.